Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Estimate of the internal fields

 \subsection{Dipolar fields}

-In this section we provide an estimate of the internal fields $B_\text{int}$ in a disordered ensemble of SMMs, based on field-dependent magnetisation data introduced in Section~\ref{ss:hyst}.
+In this section we provide an estimate of the internal fields $B_\text{int}$ in a disordered ensemble of SMMs.
 When a SMM with strongly axial magnetic anisotropy is placed in a strong external magnetic field $\mathbf{B}_\text{ext}$, it gains a non-zero magnetic dipole moment along its easy axis.
 Once the external field is removed, the SMM partially retains its magnetisation $\bm{\mu} = \mu \hat{\bm{\mu}}$, which produces a microscopic dipolar field

 at a point $\mathbf{r}=r \hat{\mathbf{r}}$ in space.
 This field can then cause a tunnelling gap to open in neighboring SMMs, depending on their relative distance and orientation.